Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 Usage: `set <parameter> <arguments>`

-The set command takes a parameter and an arbitrary number of arguments for that particular parameter.
+The `set` command takes a parameter and an arbitrary number of arguments for that particular parameter.
+In general, `set <parameter>` will display more help for that parameter.

 Common parameters: